OpenPocket Documentation

 |---|---|---|

-| Get Started | Install, initialize, and configure quickly | Quickstart |
+| Get Started | Install, initialize, configure, and add more agents | Quickstart |

 | Concepts | Understand blueprint, architecture, and core agent mechanics | Project Blueprint |